Sebotato/KT-Forgetting-QuestionDifficulty-Effectiveness/README.md

-# Forgetting and Question difficulty Ablation Study
+# Forgetting and Question Difficulty Ablation Study
-This repository accompanies the paper "Analysis of Knowledge Fading" submitted for double-blind review at LAK25.
+This repository accompanies the paper "Explore the Effectiveness of Forgetting and Question Difficulty Modelled in Deep Learning-Based Knowledge Tracing" submitted for double-blind review at LAK25.

 ## Overview
-This study addresses these shortcomings by examining the impact of feature representations of forgetting and question difficulty on the effectiveness of DKT (Deep Knowledge Tracing) models.
-Our approach involves selecting various DKT models that incorporate difficulty and/or forgetting features, with the potential for extracting and analyzing their performance.
-By conducting ablation studies, this research aims to compare the effectiveness of forgetting and question difficulty features of recent DKT models across commonly-used datasets to answer the following research question: How effective are forgetting and question difficulty being modelled in SOTA DKT models?
+This study investigates existing implementations of forgetting and question difficulty in deep learning-based KT by isolating these components and analysing their impact on model performance when removed.
+Our findings indicate that the effectiveness of forgetting and question difficulty is highly dependent on the model.
+Notably, modelling forgetting as an exponential decay term within self-attention mechanisms has proved to be the most effective.
+Additionally, incorporating question difficulty through the Rasch model into the input embeddings and integrating it into self-attention mechanisms optimises its effect.
+Furthermore, datasets with long-period student interaction information better capture the effects of forgetting and question difficulty, aligning with recent theories on human forgetting behaviour and the influence of question difficulty on learning.

 ## Quick Start
 ### Installation
 All implementations are conducted via the publicly available [EduStudio](https://edustudio.ai) library.
 EduStudio is compatible with the following operating systems: Linux, Windows 10 and macOS X.